 Field-hunting tip

-Look in oxidized copper deposits country — that is the host setting where cualstibite typically forms.
+Look in oxidized copper deposits country, the host setting where cualstibite typically forms.
 If you start seeing malachite, brochantite, connellite in float, you are in the right ground.
 Field specimens usually show a platy crystals, tabular aggregates habit, so train your eye for that shape before scanning the outcrop.